srkunze/fork/README.rst

 FORK_
 =====

-Convert a classic sequential program into a parallel one.
+Write a classic sequential program.
+Then convert it into a parallel one.

 Why?